-Study: Inpatient Rehab Hospital Patients Have Better Outcomes
+Study Inpatient Rehabilitation Hospital Patients Have Better Outcomes Live Longer

 A new study released today at a meeting of the American Medical Rehabilitation Providers Association (AMRPA) shows that patients treated in inpatient rehabilitation hospitals and units had better long-term clinical outcomes than those treated in nursing homes.1 The study is the most comprehensive national analysis to date examining the long-term outcomes of clinically similar patient populations treated in inpatient rehabilitation hospitals and units or nursing homes.